Find a Mesothelioma Lawyer in San Antonio, Texas

 The Texas Hazard Communication Act (Texas Labor Code, Chapter 502) requires employers to provide employees with information regarding the hazards of asbestos exposure.
 Employers must also develop and implement a written hazard communication program including information on the dangers of asbestos exposure and the precautions workers can take to protect themselves from these dangers.

-The Texas Occupational Safety and Health Act (Texas Labor Code, Chapter 554) requires employers to provide employees with a safe and healthy workplace.
-Employers must take steps to protect workers from exposure to hazardous substances, including asbestos fibers.
+The Occupational Safety and Health Act requires employers to provide employees with a safe and healthy workplace.
+Employers must take steps to protect workers from hazardous working conditions, including exposure to asbestos fibers.

 The state of Texas also states that any work disturbing asbestos must be performed by trained and licensed professionals, and you must alert the Texas Department of State Health Services.